jhonjun/linux-build-environment/README.md

 To maintain 100% binary compatibility, use GNU's C++ library (libstdc++.so.6) that comes with GCC.
 You can force clang++ to do this by passing the -stdlib=libstdc++ flag.

 ## Bonus: Building Clang
+If your distro doesn't come with the version of Clang that you prefer and you want to build it yourself, here's how you can do it.

+This doesn't include Clang's C++ Standard Library (libc++) to maintain binary compatibility with GCC.

 ```
 git clone https://github.com/llvm-mirror/llvm.git